CRL-Technion/path-pair-graph-search/README.md

 	* Linux Ubuntu with gcc 9.3 compiler
 	* Windows 10 with mingw gcc 9.3 compiler
 * For compilation of the source code there are no additional dependencies
-* For testing and log analization tools we have the following dependencies:
+* For testing and log analysis tools we have the following dependencies:
 	* Python 3.8.5
 	* pandas (pip3 install pandas)